About The Band

 The Garden State Symphonic Band can trace its history back to 1907 when it first emerged as the Goodwill Fife & Drum Corps, which, after a few short years, in 1910, became the Goodwill Fife, Drum & Bugle Corps.
 In 1920 it became the Goodwill Band, which , in 1958 changed its name to the Bay City Band.
 In 1967 the name was again changed, this time to The Garden State Symphonic Band, the name that the band operates under to this day.

-In recognition of its 100 years of music making, the Band has been the recipient of special congratulatory citations, resolutions and/or proclamations - in the House of Representatives by the Hon.
+In recognition of over 100 years of music making, the Band has been the recipient of special congratulatory citations, resolutions and/or proclamations - in the House of Representatives by the Hon.
 Frank Pallone, Jr.; in the New Jersey State Legislature by Senator Buona and Assemblymen Barnes & Diegnan, The Middlesex County Board of Chosen Freeholders by David B. Crabiel, Director and Board Members, and in the Woodbridge Township Council Chambers by Mayor John E. McCormac and the Town Council.

-Chris Pedersen, the Band’s Conductor and Musical Director for over a half century, is a graduate of the Manhattan School of Music where he majored in the clarinet and studied conducting.
+Christ Pedersen Jr., Conductor Emeritus, was the Band’s Conductor and Music Director for over half a century.
+He is a graduate of the Manhattan School of Music where he majored in the clarinet and studied conducting.
 Beginning his involvement with music at age 13, performing with a local Latin band, Mr. Pedersen has had an extremely varied career, playing for operas, ballets, symphony orchestras, concert bands, show bands, ethnic bands, stage bands, and jazz and Dixieland bands.
 He performed regularly as a woodwind specialist at the Garden State Arts Center in Holmdel for over 25 years, as well as at the New Jersey Performing Arts Center in Newark an in New York City at Carnegie Recital Hall, the Hubbard Auditorium at the Manhattan School of Music, Avery Fisher Hall at Lincoln Center, Town Hall and at the Empire Room in the Waldorf Astoria and several Broadway shows.

-If you have any photos, sugestions or to report an error on our site, please contact our webmaster, GSSBand@MrsRainbow.com
+If you have any photos you would like to share, sugestions or to report an error on our site, please contact our webmaster, MRS@MrsRainbow.com